 Start by sealing the leak.
 Find the leaking area in the attic or crawl space and mark the spot for later.
 Patching material will not adhere properly if the area is wet.
 Use buckets to temporarily collect any dripping water.
 If the area is dry, use caulk or putty to seal the area.

-Above are some of the most common causes of leaking roofs and the quick fixes you need while you wait for Elite Roofing and Consulting, or your local Dallas roofing contractor, to perform the leak repair.
+Above are some of the most common causes of leaking roofs and the quick fixes you need while you wait for Elite Roofing and Consulting, or your local Midlothian roofing contractor, to perform the leak repair.